YagoLopez/material-light/README.md

 ## Disclaimers:

 - This project is based on <a href="http://getmdl.io" target="_blank">Material Design Lite from Google</a>.
-It is an adaptation of Javascript MDL components to Angular Typscript components with the permission of the MDL team.
+It is an adaptation of MDL JavaScript components to Angular components with the permission of the MDL team.
 - Material Design is a Google's registered trade mark probably.
 - This is an open-source project without commercial or profit intention.